Don’t know where to find the answer to the question how close to sidewall can a tire be patched, have a look at our details to get information.

 Avoid Road Hazards

 When driving, it is important to be aware of your surroundings and steer clear of any potential road hazards that may cause you a flat tire.
+This includes nails, stones, glass shards, potholes, and other sharp objects which can penetrate through the rubber and lead to a puncture.

 Also make sure that your vehicle has sufficient ground clearance in order to avoid any low-riding obstacles on the road such as speed bumps or curbs which can cause serious damage if you drive over them too quickly.